TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/ContentElementsWizard.rst

    * :ref:`Register your icon <icon-registration>` in TYPO3 Explained
    * :ref:`adding-your-own-content-elements`

-Add Your Plugin or CE to Different Tab
+Add your plugin or CE to different tab
 ======================================

 The above example adds your plugin to the tab "Plugin" in the content element wizard.